stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

                secretProviderClass: postgres-secret
     ```

-- Step 4: now mount this volume in container
+- Step 4: Now mount this volume in container

   ```
      volumeMounts: